 Getting someone else to collect your money

-If you want someone else to collect your money and the same person always collects payments for you, they can get their own Simple Payment card.
-To collect your money they’ll need to:
+If you want someone else to collect your money and the same person always collects payments for you, they can use either:

 - confirm their memorable date